-The appointments you have with your healthcare provider are a time to share details about how osteoarthritis knee pain is affecting your life.
+The appointments you have with your doctor are a time to share details about how osteoarthritis knee pain is affecting your life.
 Don’t leave your appointment unsure about something.
 Ask questions!
-Your healthcare provider will be happy you did.
+Your doctor will be happy you did.

 Good communication is important

-Hear advice on talking with your healthcare provider from people with osteoarthritis of the knee.
+Hear advice on talking with your doctor from people with osteoarthritis of the knee.

 During your appointment…

-Share – Always give specific examples of your condition to your healthcare provider.
+Share – Always give specific examples of your condition to your doctor.
 Make sure to tell them how much it hurts and when.